3D printing: Health

-Thermal degradation during 3D printing of resorbable polymers, same as in surgical sutures, has been studied, and parameters can be adjusted to minimize the degradation during processing.
-Soft pliable scaffold structures for cell cultures can be printed.

-In 3D printing, computer-simulated microstructures are commonly used to fabricate objects with spatially varying properties.
-This is achieved by dividing the volume of the desired object into smaller subcells using computer aided simulation tools and then filling these cells with appropriate microstructures during fabrication.
-Several different candidate structures with similar behaviours are checked against each other and the object is fabricated when an optimal set of structures are found.
-Advanced topology optimization methods are used to ensure the compatibility of structures in adjacent cells.
-This flexible approach to 3D fabrication is widely used across various disciplines from biomedical sciences where they are used to create complex bone structures and human tissue to robotics where they are used in the creation of soft robots with movable parts.
-3D printing also finds its uses more and more in design and fabrication of laboratory apparatuses.
+3D printing is not just limited to inorganic materials; there have been a number of biomedical advancements made possible by 3D printing.
+As of 2012, 3D bio-printing technology has been studied by biotechnology firms and academia for possible use in tissue engineering applications in which organs and body parts are built using inkjet printing techniques.
+In this process, layers of living cells are deposited onto a gel medium or sugar matrix and slowly built up to form three-dimensional structures including vascular systems.
+3D printing has been considered as a method of implanting stem cells capable of generating new tissues and organs in living humans.
+In 2018, 3D printing technology was used for the first time to create a matrix for cell immobilization in fermentation.
+Propionic acid production by Propionibacterium acidipropionici immobilized on 3D-printed nylon beads was chosen as a model study.
+It was shown that those 3D-printed beads were capable of promoting high-density cell attachment and propionic acid production, which could be adapted to other fermentation bioprocesses.

 3D printing has also been employed by researchers in the pharmaceutical field.
-During the last few years there's been a surge in academic interest regarding drug delivery with the aid of AM techniques.
+During the last few years, there has been a surge in academic interest regarding drug delivery with the aid of AM techniques.
 This technology offers a unique way for materials to be utilized in novel formulations.
 AM manufacturing allows for the usage of materials and compounds in the development of formulations, in ways that are not possible with conventional/traditional techniques in the pharmaceutical field, e.g. tableting, cast-molding, etc. Moreover, one of the major advantages of 3D printing, especially in the case of fused deposition modelling (FDM), is the personalization of the dosage form that can be achieved, thus, targeting the patient's specific needs.
-In the not-so-distant future, 3D printers are expected to reach hospitals and pharmacies in order to provide on demand production of personalized formulations according to the patients' needs.
+In the not-so-distant future, 3D printers are expected to reach hospitals and pharmacies in order to provide on-demand production of personalized formulations according to the patients' needs.

-In 2018, 3D printing technology was used for the first time to create a matrix for cell immobilization in fermentation.
-Propionic acid production by Propionibacterium acidipropionici immobilized on 3D-printed nylon beads was chosen as a model study.
-It was shown that those 3D-printed beads were capable of promoting high density cell attachment and propionic acid production, which could be adapted to other fermentation bioprocesses.